-Choose menu "Wireless \rightarrow Wireless Settings", you can configure the basic settings for the wireless network on this page.
+Choose menu "Wireless \rightarrow Wireless Setting", and then you can configure the basic settings for the wireless network on this page.

 Wireless Settings

 Wireless Network Name: TP-LINK_130919 (Also called the SSID)

 Region: United States

-Warning: Ensure you select a correct country to conform local law.
-Incorrect settings may cause interference.
+Warning: Ensure you select a correct country to co nform local law.

+incorrect settings may cause interference Ξ.

+Channel: Auto 🗸

-Mode: 11bgn mixed
+Mode: 11bgn mixed 💙

-Channel Width: Auto 🔽
+Channel Width: Auto

-Channel: Auto 🔽
+Enable Speedboost

 Enable Wireless Router Radio

 Enable SSID Broadcast

 Enable WDS Bridging

 Save

-Figure 4-16 Wireless Settings
+Figure 4-17 Wireless Settings

-- Wireless Network Name Enter a value of up to 32 characters.
-The same Name (SSID) must be assigned to all wireless devices in your network. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+- Wireless Network Name (also called SSID) Enter a value of up to 32 characters.
+The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXX (XXXXXX indicates the last unique six numbers of each router's MAC address).
+This value is case-sensitive.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+This field specifies the region where the wireless function of the router can be used.
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.

-When you select your local region from the drop-down list, click the Save button, then the Note Dialog appears.
+When you select your local region from the drop-down list, click the Save button, and then the Note Dialog will appear.
 Click OK.